JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Awards
 ======
+* Prize equal to 500 AUD for the development of my research (from 1st place in the 3-minutes-thesis competition at Forest Research Institute of the University of the Sunshine Coast, June 2025)
 * Partial funding to attend the Society of Ecological Restoration conference (Denver, October 2025)
 * Bursary to attend the Australian & New Zealand Environmental DNA (eDNA) Conference (Wellington, February 2025)
 * Travel Award from the Theo Murphy Initiative (Australia) administered by the Australian Academy of Science, Ecological Society of Australia Plant-Soil Ecology Special Interest Network, to attend the ESA conference and workshops (Melbourne, December 2024)